Mortgage holiday

 Resuming your mortgage payments after a holiday involves adjustments and recalculations.
 Your lender will reassess your monthly repayments, considering the interest accrued during the holiday and the remaining balance on your mortgage.

-This process is crucial to realign your payment schedule with the new balance and to ensure that the mortgage is repaid within the agreed term.
+This process will realign your payment schedule with the new balance and ensure that the mortgage is repaid within the agreed term.

 New payment arrangements and recalculations

 When your mortgage holiday concludes, expect to receive new payment details from your lender.
-These recalculated repayments will likely be higher than your previous payments to compensate for the accrued interest during the holiday.
+These recalculated repayments in your mortgage deal will likely be higher than your previous payments to compensate for the accrued interest during the holiday.

 It's advisable to prepare for this financial adjustment by evaluating your budget and considering any necessary changes to accommodate the higher payments.
 Engage with your lender to understand the specifics of the new payment arrangement and how it impacts your overall mortgage terms.